Gene Vance Jr. Day: 2023 Last American Flag

+After the ceremony, country music singer Cody Clayton Eagle sang his song “This Ones on Me” in honor of the military and military families.
+A prayer was then delivered by Major Justin Elliot, followed by the laying of the wreath by NSDAR Woodburn Chapter Regent, Joan Gibson.
+Greetings and proclamations were all announced on behalf of Governor Jim Justice, Senator Shelley Moore Capito and Senator Joe Manchin with comments made by WVU’s Director of Local Government Relations, Ron Justice and West Virginia’s Patriot Ride Guard Captain, Doug Geary.

 History

 Gene Arden (“Buddy”) Vance Jr. was a native of the State of West Virginia, a West Virginia University alumnus, a City of Morgantown, West Virginia resident and decorated national hero who was a member of the West Virginia Army National Guard (WVARNG) 2nd Battalion, 19th Special Forces Group Airborne Forces.
-Vance was a cryptologic linguist who, despite being critically wounded, helped save the lives of two fellow Americans and 18 Afghan soldiers during the hunt for Osama Bin Laden in the War in Afghanistan (2001–14).
+Vance was a cryptologic linguist who, despite being critically wounded, helped save the lives of two fellow Americans and 18 Afghan soldiers during the hunt for Osama bin Laden in the War in Afghanistan (2001–14).

 Founded in the City of Morgantown on May 18, 2012, ten years following Vance's fatal shooting, it was created by the Gene Vance Jr. Foundation's founder Michael M.J.
-Minc, Vance's brother in-law, with support from officials representing West Virginia, Morgantown, West Virginia Army National Guard, West Virginia University, business and media organizations.
+Minc, Vance's brother-in-law, with support from officials representing West Virginia, Morgantown, West Virginia Army National Guard, West Virginia University, business and media organizations.

 Remembrances at select military installations bearing Vance's name throughout the United States are also held to coincide with the day.
 In 2019 the town of Oceana, West Virginia joined the City of Morgantown in declaring May 18 Gene Vance Jr. Day.

-The day often coincides with U.S. Armed Forces Day and on occasion National Police Week.
+The day often coincides with US Armed Forces Day and on occasion National Police Week.
 Annual addresses by both military and police leadership highlight the importance of community service.
-In the City of Morgantown, home of West Virginia University, the former chief of police Edward Preston is also a U.S. Marine and published author.
+In the City of Morgantown, home of West Virginia University, the former chief of police Edward Preston is also a US Marine and published author.

 Officially designated by Congress in 1999, Military Appreciation Month takes place every year throughout the entire month of May.
 Every year, the president issues an annual proclamation reminding Americans to celebrate this patriotic month that pays tribute to those who have sacrificed much for freedom.